ACM SIGCHI Sponsored HCI Summer School @ AfriCHI 2018

 Date: November 26, 2018 – December 2, 2018

-Venue: Namibia University of Science and Technology (NBII Village), Windhoek, Namibia
+Venue: Namibia University of Science and Technology, Windhoek, Namibia

 For four days, the participants will learn about basic HCI concepts through lectures, case studies, and selected readings.
 The topics are: ethnography and fieldwork, HCI research techniques including quantitative and qualitative methods, design and prototyping, usability and user experience testing techniques, and ethics in community research.

 The four condensed days will have a fixed structure.
 The morning sessions will consist of lectures, and a case study discussion that is introduced by one of the school mentors.
 On the first afternoon the participants will meet invited marginalised community members to get a first impression and guide further application of theoretical knowledge.
 The other afternoon sessions, the participants will be divided into groups, each one mentored by a school speaker.
-Groups will read and discuss papers related to the morning topic.
+Groups will work on hands-on exercises as well as read and discuss papers related to the morning topic.
 The days will conclude with a debriefing session, where each group will share its thoughts and comments about the readings.

 The fifth day will be a joint field trip to a research site in Namibia.
 The participants will be engaged in activities and guided to use the trip to reflect on what they learned and read so far.
 Additionally, the participants will be asked to develop ideas during the first five days for a final school project with guidance from school mentors.
 In the last two days of the school ,the participants will work closely with their mentors on their selected projects.
 The project outcomes will be presented and discussed in the afternoon of the last day.